kcampos/Kuali-Sakai-Functional-Test-Automation-Framework/Sakai/OAE/API/README.md

 If you're just going to use the API for testing, then simply install it as you would any other Ruby gem: `gem install sakai-oae-test-api`

-This repo is here if you're going to take part in extending the capabilities of the gem.
+This repo is here if you're going to take part in extending the API's capabilities--e.g., adding page elements, custom methods, or new page classes.

 ## A Basic Usage Example for OAE: